 New York courts held that the scaffold law covers workers who work from fire escapes during renovation, repairs and construction.
 It is the responsibility of the owners and contractors to provide construction workers with proper protection.
 The law provides that proper protection must be given to construction workers to provide for their safety.

-If you or a loved one has been hurt at a job site because of a fall from a scaffold, a roof, a ladder, a fire escape, or any other high place, call the construction accident lawyers at Oresky & Associates, PLLC.
-(718) 993-9999, and let us go to work for you.
+If you or a loved one has been hurt at a job site because of a fall from a scaffold, a roof, a ladder, a fire escape, or any other high place, and you need legal assistance, contact the Bronx construction accident lawyers at Oresky & Associates, PLLC at your nearest location to schedule a free consultation and let us go to work for you.

 We have two convenient locations in New York: